dorkbox/SystemTray/README.md

 SystemTray.AUTO_FIX_INCONSISTENCIES    (type boolean, default value 'true')
  -  Allows the SystemTray logic to resolve various OS inconsistencies for the SystemTray in different combinations

+SystemTray.SWING_UI    (type SwingUIFactory, default value 'null')
+ - Allows the developer to provide a custom look and feel for the Swing UI, if defined.
+See the test example for specific use.

 SystemTray.DEBUG    (type boolean, default value 'false')
  -  This property is provided for debugging any errors in the logic used to determine the system-tray type and initialization feedback.

 Extension.ENABLE_EXTENSION_INSTALL    (type boolean, default value 'true')
  - Permit the StatusTray icon to be displayed next to the clock by installing an extension.
 By default, gnome places the icon in the "notification drawer", which is a collapsible menu (usually) at the bottom left corner of the screen.
 This should be set to false if you want to preserve the default Desktop Environment UI preferences.
    Additionally, Arch Linux is the only exception to this rule where it does not install the extension, so TopIcons is necessary for placing the icon near the clock.

 Extension.ENABLE_SHELL_RESTART    (type boolean, default value 'true')
  - Permit the gnome-shell to be restarted when the extension is installed.

 Extension.SHELL_RESTART_COMMAND    (type String, default value 'nome-shell --replace &')
  - Command to restart the gnome-shell.
 It is recommended to start it in the background (hence '&')

 ```